Chart Color Schemes

 In terms of cultural diversity, Wadalba records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Wadalba's cultural diversity is comparable to the wider region's average, with 81.7% of its population born in Australia, 89.6% being citizens, and 87.1% speaking English only at home.
-Christianity is the predominant religion in Wadalba, comprising 55.1%, compared to 49.2% across Greater Sydney.
+Wadalba's cultural diversity aligns with the broader area, as 81.7% of its residents were born in Australia, 89.6% are citizens, and 87.1% speak English exclusively at home.
+Christianity is the predominant religion in Wadalba, accounting for 55.1% of the population, compared to 49.2% across Greater Sydney.
 The top three ancestry groups in Wadalba are Australian (29.1%), English (28.6%), and Other (7.3%).

 Frequently Asked Questions - Diversity